An Ultimate Guide to Using Email Subdomains in Your Campaign

 Marketing emails include promotions, newsletters, announcements, reactivation emails, and other campaigns.
 They tend to have a lower open rate and engagement.

 Transactional emails, on the other hand, are brought by the user’s actions.
-These are password changes emails, order or subscription confirmations.
+These are password change emails, order, or subscription confirmations.
 Transactional emails have a high open rate and engagement as users are, in most cases, actively waiting for them.

 It’s possible to send emails of these two types alongside.
 In fact, it’s the default option.
-But emails with a worse engagement can negatively influence others.
-In our case, marketing emails can make the engagement and deliverability of the transactional ones lower.
+But emails with worse engagement can negatively influence others.
+In our case, marketing emails can lower the engagement and deliverability of the transactional ones.

 As we said, deliverability is complex.
 And ensuring success in this area may not be straightforward.

-One of the factors that affect email deliverability most is the sender reputation.
-If email services like Gmail or Outlook deemed the sender trustworthy, its emails will probably avoid the spam folder.
+One of the factors that affects email deliverability most is the sender’s reputation.
+If email services like Gmail or Outlook deem the sender trustworthy, their emails will probably avoid the spam folder.
 Sender reputation is largely based on the domain and IP address history.
-If subdomains have different IPs each subdomain has its own reputation rate.
+If subdomains have different IPs, each subdomain has its own reputation rate.

 In case something goes wrong with one subdomain’s reputation, the others and the root one aren’t affected.
-Suppose, you do something wrong and your re-engagement email campaigns end up in the spam folder.
-If you have separate subdomains, your transactional emails won’t be affected by that and will still show up in your subscriber’s inbox.
+Suppose you do something wrong, and your re-engagement email campaigns end up in the spam folder.
+If you have separate subdomains, your transactional emails won’t be affected by that and will still show up in your subscribers’ inboxes.

 Let’s break down when you should use email subdomains: